strapi/documentation/docs/developer-docs/latest/guides/secure-your-app.md

+---
+title: Secure your application - Strapi Developer Documentation
+description: Learn in this guide how you can secure your Strapi application by using a third party provider.
+---

 # Secure your application

 In this guide we will see how you can secure your Strapi application by using a third party provider.